Promo code SPRING2022 will be automatically applied at checkout!

 • Numbness or tingling in the hands and feet

-• Areas of darkness skin, usually in the armpits or neck
+• Areas of dark skin, usually in the armpits or neck

-It's important to note that some people with type 2 diabetes may not experience any symptoms, or may have mild symptoms that are easily overlooked.
-As with type 1 diabetes, it's important to get regular check-ups and blood sugar level testing if you have risk factors for type 2 diabetes or if you notice any of the above symptoms.
+It's important to note that some people with type 2 diabetes may not experience any symptoms or may have mild symptoms that are easily overlooked.
+As with type 1 diabetes, it's important to get regular check-ups and glucose level testing if you have risk factors for type 2 diabetes or if you notice any of the above symptoms.

 • Being 45 years or older